jayliu50/greeting-card-email-html/README.md

 ## Todo ##

-- upload images to s3 and change the img reference from local to s3-hosted
+- Programmatically upload images to s3 and change the img references from local to s3-hosted

 ## Installation